 If you have safe access to wiring in your home, look for the word ALUMINUM or the acronyms AL ACM, ALUM ACM, AL or Alum on the wire itself.

-If you experience any of the following they may also indicate you have aluminum wiring in your house:
+If you experience any of the following they could indicate you may have aluminum wiring problems in your house:

 - Homes constructed between 1965 and 1973 are most likely to have aluminum wiring